-- 1) Move the reverser to the 'Neutral' position by pressing S. - 2) Cancel the AWS self-test alarm by pressing Q. - 3) Turn the tail lights off and headlights on by pressing H. Please that only the 'Day' headlight option is available as per pre-refurbishment units. - 4) Set your destination by pressing F7/F8 (secondman's side) or Shift+F7/Shift+F8 (driver's side). - 5) Turn the Driver Reminder Appliance (DRA) off by pressing Y.
+- 1) Move the reverser to the 'Neutral' position by pressing S. - 2) Cancel the AWS self-test alarm by pressing Q. - 3) Turn the tail lights off and headlights on by pressing H. Please that only the 'Day' headlight option is available as per pre-refurbishment units. - 4) Register the GSM-R if applicable. - Set your destination by pressing F7/F8 (secondman's side) or Shift+F7/Shift+F8 (driver's side). - 6) Turn the Driver Reminder Appliance (DRA) off by pressing Y.